Film Composer | Sound Designer | Sound Engineer | Post - Production Sound

 When I was a kid, I would get vinyl movie scores from the public library.
 Indiana Jones and The Temple of Doom, Return of the Jedi, Jaws - that kind of stuff.
 We owned the score for the original Star Wars (I still have the vinyl lp) - these were exciting sounds to me.
 Listening to the score without the image was a way to relive, or recreate the feeling of the film.
 It was a very memorable part of my youth.

 Performing and writing music started early on in my life as well.
-We had a Lowrey, two-manual tube organ in our living room.
+We had an ancient Lowrey, two-manual tube organ in our living room.
 I used it to mimic video game and movie music, then make my own variants.
 I played the trumpet from age 11 through 16.
 Did the whole marching band / orchestra thing and some solo & ensemble competitions.
 Then came guitar and piano in my late teens.
 I was always bad at playing other peoples music though, and I definitely didn't want to be in a band.
 I wanted to create exciting sounds like the ones in my memories.
-Becoming a small version of a film composer was a conflate of all of these things.
+Becoming a small version of a film composer was a mixture of all of these things.